Download the Student Organization Handbook (PDF 362 KB)

 - Benefits:

-- The ability to fundraise and give monetary gifts to charitable organizations without
+- The ability to fundraise and give monetary gifts to charitable organizations without having to run the funds through the MSU Foundation.

 - The ability to purchase any required expenses for the organization at any time.